Content engineering involves organizing the shape, structure and application of intelligent content.

 2. Better ROI on CEM investment

 Customer experience management capabilities may seem like a far-off dream compared to the current level of maturity in most organizations' marketing departments.
-Content engineers can help in selecting and implementing a content platform and designing and applying intelligent content strategies to ensure long-term return on customer experience campaigns and initiatives.
+Content engineers can help in selcting and implementing a content platform and designing and applying intelligent content strategies to ensure long-term return on customer experience campaigns and initiatives.

 4. Improved sales lifecycle, performance, metrics and channels

 Content engineering improves sales by connecting buyers with the related content and products they want and need.
 It also allows organizations to segment content types and create detailed reports showing content engagement and how it relates to sales.
 Content engineering also enables multichannel publishing which expands selling channels.